A1ice-Z/RealStore/shopping_website/docs/iteration2.md

 - To be more consistent, text on the page mostly have the same colour.
 - We have made the website fully keyboard-accessible with tab and enter, in order to strive for better accessibility.
 Furthermore, we improved the user feedback a bit by adding hovering effects on buttons and links.
 - Another improvement for accessibility is the usage of aria-tags.
 The tags were put according to mozillas aria-guide (generalized for different browsers), which can be found [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes)
+- We have made tests for all components